Najwa Karam: Life and career

-The early years and Layali Lubnan: 1985–1988
+Early years and Layali Lubnan: 1985–1988

-Najwa Karam Karam was born in Zahlé, Lebanon to a family of Lebanese Melkite Christians.
-She is the youngest daughter of Karam Karam (who died 7 September 2013) and Barbara Chahine Karam.
-She has an older sister, Salwa, and three older brothers, Tony, Jean, and Nicolas (who died 28 February 2017, aged 58).
-Karam spent her childhood in Zahlé, under the care of her parents and older brothers.
+Najwa Karam was born on 26 February 1966 in Zahlé, Lebanon, to a Lebanese Melkite Christian family.
+She is the youngest daughter of Karam Karam and Barbara Chahine Karam.

 From an early age, Karam was known among her friends and relatives for her powerful singing voice.

-Her parents emphasized the need for an education and a stable career, so Karam attended secondary school at Jesus the Angel College.
-Then, she went on to earn a bachelor's degree in philosophy.
-Karam worked as a Geography and Arabic teacher at Eastern College in Zahlé, Lebanon, for two years.
+Her parents emphasized the importance of education and a stable career, so Karam attended an evangelical secondary school in her hometown.
+She later earned a bachelor's degree in philosophy.
+Karam worked as a geography and Arabic teacher at Eastern College in Zahlé, Lebanon, for two years.
+Whilst pursuing a career in education, Karam maintained her passion for music.

-Even though she started her career as a teacher, Karam remained interested in music.
-In 1985, against her father's wishes, she participated in a television singing competition called "Layali Lubnan" (Lebanese Nights).
-Showcasing her powerful vocals through the traditional Lebanese Mawwal, Karam won the first place, Gold Medal, along with modest public exposure and her father's approval.
-Following her success, Karam studied at the Lebanese Institute of Music for four years.
-During this time, she was mentored by the two famous Lebanese composers, Zaki Nasif and Fouad Awad.
-In 1987, she participated in another television contest named Laylat Haz, where she gained greater exposure that would prepare her for her first attempt at breaking into the Arabic music industry in 1989.
+In 1985, she defied her father's objections by participating in the television singing competition Layali Lubnan (Lebanese Nights).
+Showcasing her vocals through the traditional Lebanese Mawwal, Karam won first place, earning her public exposure and her father's approval.
+Karam went on to study at the Lebanese Institute of Music for four years, being mentored by renowned Lebanese composers Zaki Nasif and Fouad Awad during this period.
+In 1987, she participated in another television contest named Laylat Haz, where she gained greater exposure, which prepared her for her first attempt at breaking into the Arabic music industry in 1989.

-The beginning: 1989–1993
+First Studio Albums: 1989–1993

-Shams el-Ghinnieh, (The Sun of Song)
+Shams el-Ghinnieh, (The Sun of Song) & Ana Ma’akom, (I Am With You)

-In 1989, Karam's first studio album, Ya Habayeb, was released by a then-little-known record label, Relax-in International.
-The album contained seven tracks, all in the traditional Lebanese traditional/folkloric style.
+In 1989, Karam's first studio album,Ya Habayeb (Loved Ones), was released by a then-obscure record label, Relax-in International.
+The album contained seven tracks, all in the traditional Lebanese traditional/folklore style.
 Due to her previous exposure to the Lebanese public, the album was well-received in Lebanon but did not receive much attention from the rest of the Arab world.

-After a three-year hiatus from music-making, Karam returned to the scene with her follow-up album, Shams el-Ghinnieh.
-The album title was inspired by her nickname, "Shams el-Ghinnieh" ("sun of the song").
+After a three-year hiatus, Karam returned to the scene with her follow-up album, Shams el-Ghinnieh.
+The album title was inspired by her nickname, "Shams el-Ghinnieh" ("Sun of the Song").
 This nickname was given to her by the Lebanese people and media because of her vocal abilities.
 The album was recorded by another small record company, CM.
-The style of the album was more romantic and contemporary, in comparison to Karam's debut album, Ya Habayeb, which was more traditional.
+The style of the album was more romantic and contemporary in comparison to Karam's debut, which was more traditional.
 Shams el-Ghinnieh was received very well by the Lebanese public.